Chief Digital Business Officer, Chubb

 GCash Boosts Confidence in App-Based Transactions

-As a leading e-wallet provider in the Philippines, it recognised that many customers would benefit if insurance protection was included in their app-based transactions, offering coverage of bill payments and purchase expenses in the event of injury or death.
+As a leading e-wallet provider in the Philippines, it recognized that many customers would benefit if insurance protection was included in their app-based transactions, offering coverage of bill payments and purchase expenses in the event of injury or death.

 GCash wanted to provide assurance to customers transacting through its service, many of whom are either underinsured or not insured at all, creating many potential challenges if they were unable to work and earn an income.
 The goal was to provide protection for transactions conducted through its mobile app.